Encourage Workers to Report Accidents

 Safety directors are coaches, and a good coach develops a written or unwritten pledge of team loyalty, committing each player to the understanding that accidents will happen to anyone.
 As in football, blocks will be missed, passes will be dropped, but the team refocuses on the next play.

-A correctly designed safety incentive program encourages workers to report accidents while giving bonuses for fewer lost-time accidents.
+A correctly designed safety incentive program encourages workers and staff to report accidents while giving bonuses for fewer lost-time accidents.
 Here are examples of how some people have worded their program rules:

 - A Coca-Cola bottling company — “Employees involved in an incident may receive a ‘Safety Jackpot‘ game card (incentive point award vehicle) for an acceptable safety suggestion relating to the unsafe act that resulted in their incident.”